OmixVisualization/qtjambi/www/How-to-develop-Qt-in-Java.md

 * ~~`io.qt.enabled-qml-debugging-nowarn`~~ - ...also inhibits a security warning.

 Along with this use program argument `-qmljsdebugger=...` to enable QML debugging for Qt.

+### Experimental Features

+* `io.qt.experimental.fast-jni` - Specify `true` to enable improved gathering of JNI environment during native calls
+* `io.qt.experimental.fast-jni-for-overrides` - Specify `true` to enable improved gathering of JNI environment during native virtual calls

+Following properties deal with the improvement of item model performance:

+* `io.qt.experimental.item-model-cached-virtuals` - Specify `true` to cache the return values of item model's `rowCount()` and `columnCount()` to improve performance of item views.
+* `io.qt.experimental.enable-invalid-modelindex-singleton` - Specify `true` to use one single Java object to represent invalid `QModelIndex` instead of copies.
+* `io.qt.experimental.enable-ephemeral-modelindexes` - Specify `true` to call virtual Java methods with an alias for QModelIndex arguments instead of submitting a copies.
+These alias objects are invalidated after use.